Peeples History, Family Crest & Coats of Arms

 - George Peeples (b.
 1943), American former professional basketball player

-- T. M. Peeples, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1888
+- T. M. Peeples, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1888

 - John R. Peeples, American politician, Representative from South Carolina 1st District, 1992